free5gc/free5gc.github.io/docs/index.md

 - Please refer to our roadmap for the features of each release.

 > [!NOTE]
-> The Linux Foundation announced that free5GC officially joined the Linux Foundation on September 16, 2024, during the Open Source Summit Europe in Vienna, Austria.
+> - The Linux Foundation announced that free5GC officially joined the Linux Foundation on September 16, 2024, during the Open Source Summit Europe in Vienna, Austria.
 Check out the press release [here](https://www.linuxfoundation.org/press/worlds-leading-open-source-mobile-packet-core-free5gc-moves-under-linux-foundation-to-provide-open-source-alternatives-across-5g-deployments).

-> [!NOTE]
-> Thank you very much for your interest in free5GC.
-The license of free5GC follows Apache 2.0.
-That is, anyone can use free5GC for commercial purposes for free.

-> [!NOTE]
-> Please check out the [Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=2007&q=free5gc) page here for publications using free5GC.
+> - Please check out the [Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=2007&q=free5gc) page here for publications using free5GC.

-> [!NOTE]
-> Want to contribute to free5GC?
-Check out our [How to contribute](https://free5gc.org/guide/contribute/) page for more information.

 <div class="announcement-box">
   <h2>Latest News: free5GC v4.0.0 Released!</h2>
   <p>Version 4.0.0 upgrades the SBI server/consumer implementations for all Network Functions (except NEF) to 3GPP R17 standards.</p>
   <p>NEF upgrades are in progress, with R17 support coming in v4.0.1.</p>
-  <a href="./history.md" class="announcement-link">View Version History →</a>
+  <a href="./history" class="announcement-link">View Version History →</a>
 </div>

 ### Next Step(s)